 2) We have a facility that allows us to teach the science of welding and the beginning of application of that science.
 We need to be able to train students to use that technology to it's ultimate goal of manufacturing and fabricating usable industry items.
-For example, we need to move our curriculum to include the ability to work with a customer to do the following things: estimate the cost, plumb and flush pieces of material to be joined, select and apply appropriate joining process, and then actually fabricate the item.
+For example, we need to move our curriculum to include the ability to work with a customer to do the following things: estimate the cost, choose the right material (type, load capacity and finish), interpret industrial blueprints, cut, bend and shape material to be used, square, plumb and flush pieces of material to be joined, select and apply appropriate joining process, and then actually fabricate the item.